top of page

 How is Shark Watch SA Contributing to Local Shark Research?

-Since operations began in 2014, Shark Watch has changed the culture behind information sharing for local shark activity.
+Since our operations began in 2014, Shark Watch has changed the culture behind information sharing for local shark activity.
 Our widely accessible depository provides a unique opportunity for diverse communities of coastal and offshore water users to record photographic documentation and eyewitness accounts of shark species for the education and safety of surrounding water users.

 Anecdotal monitoring of local shark populations opens the door to a range of citizen science research opportunities to keep the general public educated about shark behaviour from raw and intimate vantage points, such as boats, drones, and other water infrastructure.
 Our core objective is to develop inclusive citizen science projects that link people's unique skills and technology to independently monitor sharks in SA waters whilst also partaking in government-incentivised bite mitigation projects involving local universities and research organisations.